replit/kaboom/env/README.md

 This is a place where you can make games, with JavaScript and [Kaboom.js](https://kaboomjs.com/).

-This is an intro tutorial that will cover basic concepts of kaboom and make a very simple game.
+This is an intro tutorial that will cover basic concepts of kaboom and make a very simple chrome dinosaur-like game.

+(scroll to the end to see the full code if that's what you're looking for)

 You might already noticed you have this piece of code in the editor: